-The realignment programs consist of both restructuring and non-restructuring charges.
+The R1 Realignment Program and the R2 Realignment Program (collectively the "Realignment Programs") consist of both restructuring and non-restructuring charges.
 Restructuring charges represent costs associated with the relocation or reorganization of certain business activities and facility closures and include related severance costs.
 Non-restructuring charges are primarily employee severance associated with workforce reductions to reduce redundancies.
-Expenses are primarily reported in COS or SG&A, as applicable, in our consolidated statements of income.
+Expenses are primarily reported in COS or SG&A, as applicable, in our condensed consolidated statements of income.
+We anticipate a total investment in these programs of approximately \$400 million, including projects still under final evaluation.
+We anticipate that the majority of any remaining charges will be incurred throughout 2017.